culture

 | Digestif | Chupito | Orujo, pacharan, or herbal liqueur |

-The Menu del Dia
+What Is the Menu del Dia in Spain?

 The best way to experience a proper Spanish lunch is through the menu del dia (menu of the day).
 Nearly every restaurant offers one on weekdays.

+This is exceptional value.
 The same meal ordered a la carte would cost double or triple.
-Locals eat the menu del dia regularly; it's not just for tourists.
+Locals eat the menu del dia regularly, not just tourists.
+It's the most affordable way to eat well in Spain, and you'll find it everywhere from Seville to Granada.

 One important rule: paella is a lunch dish.

 Spaniards eat paella in the afternoon, traditionally on Sundays with family.
-Ordering paella at 9pm marks you as a tourist (and you'll likely get a reheated version).
+Ordering paella at 9pm marks you as a tourist, and you'll likely get a reheated version.
 If you want authentic paella, eat it at lunch.

-Afternoon Snack (La Merienda) - 5 to 6:30pm
+Afternoon Snack (La Merienda), 5 to 6:30pm

 With dinner not happening until 9pm or later, you need something to keep you going.
 La merienda fills that gap.